 Located in the southwestern Pacific, New Zealand gives many travelers the impression that it's incredibly remote, as far away as it's possible to go.
 In reality, however, it's only three hours from Australia's eastern cities, and 12 from the West Coast of the U.S.A.

 Getting around New Zealand isn't difficult once you're there either.
 In this small country divided into two main islands, key areas to visit are well connected by air and by road, and there are plenty of choices for how to move between destinations.
 Below are some key New Zealand transportation tips.

 The main gateway for foreign visitors is Auckland Airport, though other cities also have international airports (including Christchurch, Wellington and Queenstown).
-They're served by a variety of international airlines including United, Air China, Emirates, LAN, Qantas, Jetstar, Virgin Australia and the country's national carrier, Air New Zealand.
+They're served by a variety of international airlines including United, Air China, Emirates, LATAM, Qantas, Jetstar, Virgin Australia and the country's national carrier, Air New Zealand.

 The east coast of Australia is only a three-hour flight across the Tasman Sea, with multiple daily direct flights from Sydney, Brisbane, Melbourne and other major cities.
 The main carriers are Air New Zealand, Virgin Australia, Qantas and Jetstar.